-Wee Meng has been singled out for his Technology, Media and Telecommunications expertise in Chambers Asia-Pacific and The Legal 500 Asia Pacific.
-Chambers Asia-Pacific lauds Wee Meng as “very knowledgeable and responsive, with a quick turnaround in providing advice”, describes him as “practical, knowledgeable and skilled at providing effective solutions”, and notes that Wee Meng gains additional recognition as an "extremely dependable" lawyer, who is "very responsive, irrespective of time zone conflicts".
+Wee Meng has also been singled out for his Technology, Media and Telecommunications expertise in Chambers Asia-Pacific and The Legal 500 Asia Pacific.
+Chambers Asia-Pacific lauds Wee Meng as “very knowledgeable and responsive, with a quick turnaround in providing advice” and cites comments from an impressed client who appreciates that he is “legally very sound and has a very good grasp of how the regulators work in Singapore”.
+Chambers Asia-Pacific further describes him as “practical, knowledgeable and skilled at providing effective solutions”, and notes that Wee Meng gains additional recognition as an “extremely dependable” lawyer, who is “very responsive, irrespective of time zone conflicts”.
 The Legal 500 Asia Pacific also recognises Wee Meng as a “seasoned commercial lawyer”.

 - Advised the Keppel Group on its successful bids for the divestment by the Singapore Government of the Senoko Incineration Plant, the National Environment Agency’s Refuse Incineration Services design-build-own-operate PPP project and the subsequent listing of units of the K-Green Trust (which includes these assets) on the Main Board of the Singapore Exchange Securities Trading Limited.